📚 Regional Mango Names Guide

 The flavor of Mallika is highly distinct, characterized by an intensely sweet, honey-like profile balanced with bright citrus acidity and notes of melon.
 It consistently registers a high sugar content, measuring 22° to 24° on the Brix scale.
 Cultivated extensively across Uttar Pradesh, Andhra Pradesh, Karnataka, and Tamil Nadu, Mallika is commercially successful due to its excellent transport resilience, showing high resistance to skin bruising.

 Mallika is a late-season mango, beginning its harvest in early June and running through late July, with peak sweet profiles occurring in late June.
 It has a prolonged post-harvest shelf life of 8 to 10 days, allowing it to travel long distances easily.
-For additional insights on premium mangoes, check out the Mango Identifier Hub, or explore our profiles on Chausa, Badami, and Kishen Bhog.
+For additional insights on premium mangoes, check out the Mango Identifier Hub, or explore our profiles on Chausa, Badami, Amrapali, and Kishen Bhog.

 Intensely sweet with citrus and honey notes and perfect acid balance